justinli34/java-virtual-desktop/README.md

 ## Story

 In the year 2000, Arch Technologies stumbles upon an archaic system hidden among the remnants of the internet.
-They name it ArkNet, a mysterious relic of civilization before its destruction.
+ArkNet is a mysterious relic of civilization before its destruction.
 As a hired explorer, you must delve into the depths of ArkNet and discover its secrets.
 But you are not alone.
 Rival factions are also after the system's secrets, and they will stop at nothing to get it.
 At the core of ArkNet is _The Ark_, which Arch Technologies believes holds the key to restoring order to the new world.